jimipulsar/livewire-ecommerce/README.md

 Fully functional E-commerce website front-end and back-end.

-Using laravel 8 as an admin panel for the site.
+Using Tailwind CSS, Alpine JS and Livewire as an Admin panel for the website management and product search.

 You can simulate purchase product with Stripe PAYMENT integration

-Javascript, Jquery, Tailwind CSS, Bootstrap and css for the front-end.

 Excel Import/Export on Products.